Mary Sue Milliken

 Milliken and Feniger brought their innovative approaches to The Food Network with the “Too Hot Tamales” and “Tamales World Tour” series, along with the Los Angeles’ popular food-centric radio show, KCRW’s “Good Food.”
 In 2011, Milliken competed on season three of Bravo’s “Top Chef Masters” and won $40,000 for her chosen charity, Share Our Strength.
 She has also co-authored five cookbooks.

-Milliken uses her platform to enact societal change, serving on the boards of both Share Our Strength and the James Beard Foundation.
+Milliken uses her platform to enact societal change, serving on the boards of Share Our Strength and the James Beard Foundation.
 In 1993, she joined other progressives to found Women Chefs & Restaurateurs and Chefs Collaborative, and in 2020 she helped co-found Regarding Her, a non-profit devoted to the advancement and empowerment of female food and beverage entrepreneurs and leaders by way of innovative programs that UpliftHER Business, SupportHER Community, and AdvocateHER Industry.
 Mary Sue was selected to join the U.S. State Department on the American Chef Corps to promote diplomacy through food in Pakistan, Malta, and Italy.
 Her passion for sustainability led her to work with L.A.
-Food Policy Council, Pew Charitable Trusts, Oxfam, Monterey Bay Aquarium, Zero Foodprint, and others.
+Food Policy Council, Pew Charitable Trusts, Oxfam, Monterey Bay Aquarium, and others.

 In 2018, Feniger and Milliken were named the recipients of the fourth annual Julia Child Award from The Julia Child Foundation for Gastronomy and the Culinary Arts, marking the first women to be honored.
 The distinction complements additional accolades, including the Elizabeth Burns Lifetime Achievement Award from the California Restaurant Association in 2013; earned induction into Menu Masters Hall of Fame in 2014; and the 2018 Gold Award from the Los Angeles Times for culinary excellence and innovation in Southern California.